On Co-Maximal Subgroup Graph of a Group: Isolated Vertices in

 \begin{corollary} Let $G$ be a finite solvable group.
-Then $\Gamma(G)$ is connected apart from some possible isolated vertices. \end{corollary} \begin{proof} It suffices to prove that a finite solvable group $G$ always have a maximal subgroup which is normal in $G$.
+Then $\Gamma(G)$ is connected apart from some possible isolated vertices and the component has diameter at most $4$. \end{corollary} \begin{proof} It suffices to prove that a finite solvable group $G$ always have a maximal subgroup which is normal in $G$.
 For finite groups, an equivalent definition of solvability is as follows: A finite group $G$ is solvable if there are subgroups $\{e\}=G_0 \trianglelefteq G_1 \trianglelefteq \cdots \trianglelefteq G_{k-1}\trianglelefteq G_k=G$ such that each factors $G_{i+1}/G_i$ is a cyclic group of prime order.
 So in particular, $G/G_{k-1}$ is a cyclic group of prime order.
 Hence $G_{k-1}$ is a maximal subgroup of $G$ which is normal in $G$. \end{proof}

+{\remark In Theorem \ref{connected-component}, we have proved that the diameter of the connected component is at most $4$.
+However, we are yet to find an example of a group $G$, where the diameter of the component is equal to $4$.}

 Theorem \ref{isolated-vertex-theorem} and Theorem \ref{connected-component}, motivates us to put forward the next definition. \begin{definition} Let $G$ be a group.
 The {\it deleted co-maximal subgroup graph} of $G$, denoted by $\Gamma^*(G)$, is defined as the graph obtained by removing the isolated vertices from $\Gamma(G)$. \end{definition} Thus we have the immediate corollary: \begin{corollary} Let $G$ be a finite solvable group.
-Then $\Gamma^*(G)$ is connected.
-If $G$ is nilpotent, then diameter of $\Gamma^*(G)$ is less than or equal to $3$ and $\Gamma^*(G)=\Gamma(G)$ if and only if $\Phi(G)$ is trivial. \end{corollary}
+Then $\Gamma^*(G)$ is connected and $diam(\Gamma^*(G))\leq 4$.
+If $G$ is nilpotent, then $diam(\Gamma^*(G))\leq 3$ and $\Gamma^*(G)=\Gamma(G)$ if and only if $\Phi(G)$ is trivial. \end{corollary}

 \begin{remark} There exists groups like $S_n$ with $n\geq 5$ which are not solvable but has a maximal subgroup $A_n$ which is normal in $S_n$.
 Thus there exists finite non-solvable groups $G$ such that $\Gamma^*(G)$ is connected.
-Presntly, authors are not aware of a any finite non-solvable group $G$ such that $\Gamma^*(G)$ is disconnected. \end{remark}
+Presently, authors are not aware of any finite non-solvable group $G$ such that $\Gamma^*(G)$ is disconnected. \end{remark}